balanarenmar/laravel-training/README.md

 + Make sure to include `@csrf` in form submissions.
 This token is used to verify that the authenticated user is the person actually making the requests to the application.

-+ Make sure to organize your code.
-Controller files should exclusively hold all functions. `app/Http/Controllers` holds all the controllers.
-To create a new controller file through the terminal type in `php artisan make:controller ControllerName`.

-+ All tasks should have a separate controller

 + What is a model:

++ When adding a new view, first create the route that will handle the redirect inside `web.php`.
+Then, make sure to have a designated Controller for that particalar operation.
+If not yet present make the controller by:. `php artisan make:controller ControllerName`.

++ `php artisan make:model ModelName`

 ---------